 One downside of living in Randolph, however, is that residents on average have to contend with a long commute, spending on average 33.84 minutes every day commuting to work.

-Being a small town, Randolph does not have a public transit system used by locals to get to and from work.
+Randolph is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Randolph has one of the lowest overall levels of education in the country: only 4.30% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.